 By and large, moms-to-be rely on the expertise of an OB for prenatal care, but in recent years, a growing number of expectant women are asking midwives to take the lead.

-As a doula, I intrinsically respect a woman’s choice and the individual nature of birth.
+As a doula, I intrinsically respect a woman’s choice and the individual nature of each birth experience.
 I myself birthed one of my children in a hospital and one at home, and both experiences were amazing in their own right.
-What I will say of midwifery care, in particular, is that it felt like working on my own project under the guidance of extremely knowledgeable peers—I called the shots but valued their presence and expertise.
+What I will say of midwifery care, in particular, is that it felt like working on my own project under the guidance of extremely knowledgeable peers—I called the shots but valued their presence and expertise as care providers, and to an extent, friends.
 I keep in touch with my midwives on Facebook, via email and every year around my son’s birthday.
 I can’t say the same of the OB who delivered my daughter; I met her while pushing, was in the same room as her for about 30 minutes and never saw her again.
 This isn’t to say this is the norm or that one way is better.
 But it is to say that midwives are pretty darn special.
-If midwifery care calls to you, even a little bit … listen!
+If midwifery care calls to you as part of a birth plan, even a little bit … listen!

 The art of midwifery dates back thousands of years, across many cultures.
 The official term comes from Old English and means “with woman.”
 (Males, though a rarity in the profession, are also called midwives.)

 The modern midwife is a skilled professional who has been through some form of training, usually a lengthy apprenticeship and likely a formal certification program.